SFWRITER.COM > About Rob > Backgrounder

 ROBERT J. SAWYER: Backgrounder

-Robert James Sawyer is a Canadian science fiction writer, born in Ottawa on 29 April 1960 and now resident in Mississauga.
-He has published 21 novels, [1a] and his short fiction has appeared in Analog Science Fiction and Fact, Amazing Stories, On Spec, Nature, and numerous anthologies.
+Robert James Sawyer is a Canadian science fiction writer, born in Ottawa on 29 April 1960 and has lived in Mississauga since 2000.
+He has published 24 novels, [1a] and his short fiction has appeared in Analog Science Fiction and Fact, Amazing Stories, On Spec, Nature, and over seventy-five anthologies.

 The Quintaglio Ascension Trilogy:

 The Neanderthal Parallax Trilogy:

 The WWW Trilogy: